 The experience of this iTunes restore error is not unique to her, many iTunes users are searching for best ways to resolve iOS update and restore error in iTunes due to issues.
 Do you have this problem too?
 Here are some good tips on how to resolve them.

 iOS restore errors in iTunes is making many iPhone users dread the thought of updating or restoring their iPhones.
-But restoring media files back to iPhone must not be through iTunes – iMyFone TunesMate is a better alternative.
+However, the restore errors are not difficult to fix if you find the right way.

-Apart from using iMyFone TunesMate in fixing iTunes restore errors, there are some other easy and quick fix to iTunes not recognizing iPhone issues.
+Apart from using iMyFone TunesFix in fixing iTunes restore errors, there are some other easy and quick fix to iTunes not recognizing iPhone issues.
 Here are some of them.

 The iTunes restore error that you are facing maybe coming from outdated iTunes.
 You’ll need to update your iTunes and the iOS update and restore error may vanish.

 Step 1: Open iTunes

 Step 2: Go to the Menu bar at the top of iTunes window, click on Help > Check for Updates.

 Step 3: Follow the prompts to install the latest version of iTunes.

 You might need to update your device driver